Jotadizeta/todo-list/README.md

     until finished

 End with an example of getting some dataout of the system or using it for a little demo

+### Deployment

+Add additional notes to deploy this on a live system

+### Built With

+- [Contributor Covenant](https://www.google.com) - Used for the Code of Conduct
+- [Creative Commons](https://www.google.com) - Used to choose the license